Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/TestableOrchardCoreApps.md

         }
     ]
     ```
 - Tests should be self-contained and they shouldn't rely on any external dependencies like APIs or CDNs.
-It should be possible to run the app offline.
+It should be possible to run the app completely offline.
 For static resources always provide local copies and make the CDN optional.
 Also disable CDN usage in the setup recipe:
     ```json
     "steps": [
         {